thanhtungvudata/thanhtungvudata.github.io/_posts/2025-01-15-LLM-evaluation.md

 ### Intuition

 Imagine the model’s output is a guess and the reference is the gold answer.
-BLEU rewards guesses that match many parts (n-grams) of the gold answer, while ROUGE emphasizes capturing all the key content from the reference.
-METEOR tries to balance both while being more linguistically sensitive.
+* BLEU rewards guesses that match many parts (n-grams) of the gold answer
+* ROUGE emphasizes capturing all the key content from the reference.
+* METEOR tries to balance both while being more linguistically sensitive.

 ### BLEU Formula